zammad/zammad-documentation/install/update.rst

 Updating Zammad
 ***************

 ..
 Note:: Please backup your Zammad instance before update!
-You can learn how to back up Zammad on :ref:`backup-and-restore`.
+You can learn how to back up Zammad on :doc:`/appendix/backup-and-restore`.

 Source update
 =============